What is blepharoplasty?

 Combining Procedures with Eyelid Surgery

-Eyelid Surgery may be combined with other procedures such as a brow lift.
-Browlifts can revitalize drooping or lined foreheads, helping you to look less angry, sad or tired.
+Patients who visit our practice for Blepharoplasty in Salem, MA often inquire about combining their surgery with other procedures.
+Eyelid surgeries are commonly paired with browlifts.
+Browlifts can revitalize drooping or lined foreheads, helping you to look less angry, sad, or tired.
 Using either a traditional or minimally invasive, endoscopic, method, the muscles above the eyes are altered to smooth lines and raise the eyebrows for a more youthful appearance.